marcelm/cutadapt/doc/guide.rst

 -------------------------------------

-The regular 5' and 3' adapter types allow partial adapter occurrences only at the 5' and 3' end, respectively.
+The regular 5' and 3' adapter types allow partial adapter occurrences only at the 5' and 3' end of the read, respectively.
 To allow partial matches at both ends, you can use the ``anywhere`` adapter-specific parameter.

 A 3' adapter specified via ``-a ADAPTER`` will be found even